luistripa/MerendaBot/README.md

 # Commands

 Commands are available only through slash commands.
-If it's the first time you run merenda, it may take some time before commands appear in discord clients.
+If it's the first time you run MerendaBot, it may take some time before commands appear in discord clients.
-According to discord's documentation, it may take up to **1 hour** to propagate to clients.
+According to discord's documentation, it may take up to **1 hour**.

 The bot possesses the following commands:
 - [x] list of all classes